wellesley-bisc195/BISC195.jl/docs/src/Lessons/Lesson3.md

 In these cases, we often want to perform and action on a node, and all the children of that node, which are also nodes, also with children... and so on.
+In fact, this is similar to how many shell programs interact with your file system
+(which is also like a tree).

+But beyond